Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/ColorValue/documentation.md

+* When parameterized this node will appear as three input fields and a color picker in the Parameter panel.
 * A color value is defined by three values between `0` and `1`.
     * Any inputted value above `1` will be rounded back down to `1`.
     * Any inputted value below `0` will be rounded back up to `0`.